davidnhem/Java-Calculator/README.md

 Calculator Application written in Java.
 The project currently includes Java JFrame and basic calculator buttons as well as basic operations like addition and subtraction.
 This program can be built using drag-and-drop JavaFX and other GUI components.
-The finished program will have full functionality as a scientific calculator with functions, operations, other features.
+The finished program will have full functionality as a scientific calculator with functions, operations, and other features.